 iii) Can you improve your navigation?
 If users can’t easily navigate from any part of your site to the homepage, you have some work to do.
 Look for sites with excellent navigation – one good example is Mindtools.com.

-The moment your site’s navigation is enhanced, it’ll begin to improve your organic rankings and traffic.
-Make all your navigation links clickable and ensure your search is working perfectly.
+The moment that your site’s navigation is enhanced, it’ll begin to improve your organic rankings and traffic.
+Make all your navigation links clickable and ensure that your search is working perfectly.

 iv) Do users come back to visit your site?
 As we’ve already discussed, Google is concerned not only about your current visitors, but also about your repeat visitors.

-When your content is top notch, people will come back for more.
-But if it’s not, then they’ll bounce, resulting in a low quality score for your site.
+When your content is top-notch, people will come back for more.
+If it’s not, then they’ll bounce, resulting in a low quality score for your site.

 v).
 How quickly do your web pages load?
 If your site load time is less than 4 seconds, then you’re good to go.
-But if not, you have some room for improvement.
+If not, then you have some room for improvement.
 Look for ways to make your site load faster through optimization.

 How do you find out the speed of your site?

 Step #1: Go to tools.pingdom.com.
 Plug in your site URL and click the “Test Now” button.